Y0sh1dk/COMP2240_A2/README.md

 Notes:

 File extensions are not necessary when running from terminal.
-However, it is assumed that each file is formatted correctly and contained valid data.
+However, it is assumed that each file is formatted correctly and containes valid data.

 ## Problem 1: Sharing the bridge
 Notes:

  - Main loop does not have an exit condition, will run until interrupted
  - Counter for NEON sign is stored as int like `private int count` so may overflow - NOT TESTED
+ - 200ms delay between every 5 steps the farmers take

 Compile: